kgruiz/concat-zsh/Docs/README.md

 ## Overview

-`concat.zsh` simplifies the process of combining file contents by providing robust filtering and concatenation capabilities.
-Whether you're preparing code snippets for LLMs, consolidating logs, or managing files within larger projects, this tool ensures a streamlined and customizable experience.
+`concat` facilitates the combination of file contents by providing filtering and concatenation options.
+Whether preparing code snippets for LLMs, consolidating logs, or managing files within larger projects, this tool offers a straightforward and customizable approach.

 ## Features

 - **Extension Filtering**: Select files by one or multiple extensions (e.g., `.py`, `.js`, `.txt`).
-- **Recursive Search**: Search directories recursively or limit to the top level.
+- **Recursive Search**: Traverse directories recursively or limit the search to the top level.
 - **Exclusion Patterns**: Exclude specific files or directories using patterns or wildcards.
 - **Hidden Files Handling**: Option to include or exclude hidden files and directories.
 - **Python Cache Cleanup**: Automatically remove `__pycache__` directories and `.pyc` files.